Viper Documentation

 Use /history to see your realized trading performance across all chains.
 The history view shows:

-- Lifetime P&L — Total realized profit/loss broken out per chain (SOL, ETH, and BNB)
+- Lifetime P&L — Total realized profit/loss broken out per chain (SOL, ETH, BNB, and HYPE)

 - Win/Loss stats — Number of winning and losing trades, with win rate percentage